semiversus/python-broqer/README.rst

 .. image:: https://img.shields.io/github/license/semiversus/python-broqer.svg
         :target: https://en.wikipedia.org/wiki/MIT_License

-Carefully crafted library to operate with continuous streams of data in a reactive style with publish/subscribe and broker functionality.
 Initial focus on embedded systems *Broqer* can be used wherever continuous streams of data have to be processed - and they are everywhere.
 Watch out!

 Synopsis
 ========